matrix-org/matrix-appservice-irc/docs/irc_operators.md

 Additionally, a channel may be connected to one portal and multiple plumbed rooms without issue as the messages from Matrix users are replicated to the other rooms for them.
-We typically do not reccomend multiple points of entry to the channel due to the obvious confusion this causes.
+We typically do not recommend multiple points of entry to the channel due to the obvious confusion this causes.

 ### Connection failure

 If a Matrix user fails to join a channel due to a ban, they are kicked from it.
 If the Matrix user fails to get a connection to IRC at all, they are also kicked from any rooms they are part of.
-The exception to this rule is if the bridge bot (which does the kicking) lacks permissions in the room, where it will be unable to perform any action.
+The exception to this rule is if the bridge bot (which does the kicking) lacks permission to kick members of the room.

 ### Line limits

 The IRC bridge allows admins to configure a maximum amount of lines that can be sent at a time to a channel by a Matrix user.
-The Matrix spec allows events to be sent by users up to 65k in size, so with some margin for event padding, a message could feasabily be over 64k in size.
+The Matrix spec allows events to be sent by users up to 65k in size, so with some margin for event padding, a message could feasibly be over 64k in size.
 The Matrix spec has no limit on how many lines a single message can have so to avoid this issue the bridge will "pastebin" any overly large message rather than send the message line by line.